 When you speak of the Chinese language, it is very common to think only of two – Mandarin and Cantonese.
 In essence, Cantonese is the second most spoken Chinese language.
-It’s also called Yue and is the dominant language in Southeastern China.
-Like Mandarin, Cantonese is spoken in 13 countries and has 73.4 million people who speak it as their first language.
-If you include the second language speakers and the speakers of other Yuehai dialects that are mutually intelligible, the language is spoken by 80 million people.
+Also known as Yue, it’s the dominant language in Southeastern China.
+Like Mandarin, they use Cantonese in 13 countries.
+More than 73.4 million people also speak it at native level.
+Add second language speakers and Yuehai dialects speakers and you have more than 80 million Cantonese speakers.

 Many would think that it is better to learn Mandarin Chinese because it is easier to study than Cantonese.
 However, it is still a very important language that is worth learning, especially for business.

-Officially, the language is called as Standard Cantonese.
-It is spoken in the Guangdong Province.
+Standard Cantonese is the official name of the language.
+They mainly speak it in the Guangdong Province.
 Its capital is Guangzhou, which used to be called Canton.
 It is Yue Chinese’s prestige form.
 Cantonese is the official as well as the dominant language in Macau and Hong Kong.
-It is also widely used in several countries in Southeast Asia and in the west.
+Many countries in Southeast Asia and in the west also use it.
 Speakers of the language are quite protective of their language, as it is so much a part of their cultural identity.

 Even if Cantonese and Mandarin share some words, differences in lexicon, grammar and pronunciation make the two languages mutually unintelligible.
 There are also differences in sentence structure, especially in verb placements.